wilkin547/docs.es-es/docs/visual-basic/programming-guide/language-features/procedures/how-to-create-a-procedure.md

 - procedure declarations
 - procedures [Visual Basic], about procedures ms.assetid: 4f779247-0b50-47e8-9e5c-ab5cf39ac0d2
-ms.openlocfilehash: 2cf4c788ec421c1e74ef7198496a92149e049752
+ms.openlocfilehash: a831814c18f97991fca8067f1c9c8e491da1b665
-ms.sourcegitcommit: 56f1d1203d0075a461a10a301459d3aa452f4f47
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 09/24/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71216725"
+ms.locfileid: "74344910"
 ---
-# <a name="how-to-create-a-procedure-visual-basic"></a>Procedimiento Crear un procedimiento (Visual Basic)
+# <a name="how-to-create-a-procedure-visual-basic"></a>Cómo: Crear un procedimiento (Visual Basic)

-Puede incluir un procedimiento entre una instrucción de declaración de`Sub` Inicio `Function`(o) y una instrucción de`End Sub` declaración `End Function`de finalización (o).
-Todo el código del procedimiento se encuentra entre estas instrucciones.
+You enclose a procedure between a starting declaration statement (`Sub` or `Function`) and an ending declaration statement (`End Sub` or `End Function`).
+All the procedure's code lies between these statements.

- Un procedimiento no puede contener otro procedimiento, por lo que sus instrucciones de inicio y finalización deben estar fuera de cualquier otro procedimiento.
+ A procedure cannot contain another procedure, so its starting and ending statements must be outside any other procedure.

- Si tiene código que realiza la misma tarea en distintos lugares, puede escribir la tarea una vez como un procedimiento y, a continuación, llamarla desde distintos lugares del código.
+ If you have code that performs the same task in different places, you can write the task once as a procedure and then call it from different places in your code.

-### <a name="to-create-a-procedure-that-does-not-return-a-value"></a>Para crear un procedimiento que no devuelve un valor
+### <a name="to-create-a-procedure-that-does-not-return-a-value"></a>To create a procedure that does not return a value

-1. Fuera de cualquier otro procedimiento, use `Sub` una instrucción seguida de una `End Sub` instrucción.
+1. Outside any other procedure, use a `Sub` statement, followed by an `End Sub` statement.

-2. En la `Sub` instrucción, siga la `Sub` palabra clave con el nombre del procedimiento y, a continuación, la lista de parámetros entre paréntesis.
+2. In the `Sub` statement, follow the `Sub` keyword with the name of the procedure, then the parameter list in parentheses.

-3. Coloque las instrucciones de código del procedimiento entre `Sub` las `End Sub` instrucciones y.
+3. Place the procedure's code statements between the `Sub` and `End Sub` statements.

-### <a name="to-create-a-procedure-that-returns-a-value"></a>Para crear un procedimiento que devuelve un valor
+### <a name="to-create-a-procedure-that-returns-a-value"></a>To create a procedure that returns a value

-1. Fuera de cualquier otro procedimiento, use `Function` una instrucción seguida de una `End Function` instrucción.
+1. Outside any other procedure, use a `Function` statement, followed by an `End Function` statement.

-2. En la `Function` instrucción, siga la `Function` palabra clave con el nombre del procedimiento, la lista de parámetros entre paréntesis y, a continuación, `As` una cláusula que especifique el tipo de datos del valor devuelto.
+2. In the `Function` statement, follow the `Function` keyword with the name of the procedure, then the parameter list in parentheses, and then an `As` clause specifying the data type of the return value.

-3. Coloque las instrucciones de código del procedimiento entre `Function` las `End Function` instrucciones y.
+3. Place the procedure's code statements between the `Function` and `End Function` statements.

-4. Use una `Return` instrucción para devolver el valor al código de llamada.
+4. Use a `Return` statement to return the value to the calling code.

-### <a name="to-connect-your-new-procedure-with-the-old-repetitive-blocks-of-code"></a>Para conectar el nuevo procedimiento con los bloques de código repetitivos anteriores
+### <a name="to-connect-your-new-procedure-with-the-old-repetitive-blocks-of-code"></a>To connect your new procedure with the old, repetitive blocks of code

-1. Asegúrese de definir el nuevo procedimiento en un lugar donde el código anterior tenga acceso a él.
+1. Make sure you define the new procedure in a place where the old code has access to it.

-2. En el bloque de código anterior, repetitivo, reemplace las instrucciones que realizan la tarea repetitiva con una única instrucción que `Sub` llama `Function` al procedimiento o.
+2. In your old, repetitive code block, replace the statements that perform the repetitive task with a single statement that calls the `Sub` or `Function` procedure.

-3. Si el procedimiento es un `Function` que devuelve un valor, asegúrese de que la instrucción de llamada realiza una acción con el valor devuelto, como el almacenamiento en una variable, o bien se perderá el valor.
+3. If your procedure is a `Function` that returns a value, ensure that your calling statement performs an action with the returned value, such as storing it in a variable, or else the value will be lost.

 ## <a name="example"></a>Ejemplo

- En el `Function` procedimiento siguiente se calcula el lado más largo o la hipotenusa de un triángulo de la derecha, dados los valores de los otros dos lados:
+ The following `Function` procedure calculates the longest side, or hypotenuse, of a right triangle, given the values for the other two sides:

  [!code-vb[VbVbcnProcedures#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnProcedures/VB/Class1.vb#1)]